batoxpr/introtoim/Assignment 5: Mid-term Documentation.md

 Possibilities: Changeable eye shape?, Changeable Eye color?
 Changeable ear shape?
 Outfits?

 Process: I have the first sketch at the moment.
 I'm borrowing an iPad from the Equipment Center on Monday the 28th.
 I'll start working on the visuals quickly.
 However, If I conclude that I won't be able to finish this in time ~ I;ll go for a simpler idea with the same concept like [the following one](https://sweaters.itch.io/birdcreator){:target="_blank"}

+Update 2# So far, I only have the (following)[https://editor.p5js.org/batoxpr/sketches/mkPuaCvwf] code.
+It contains the basic functionalities of the game.
+I'm aware that the code is not so effective as it repeats the same lines many times.
+I plan to implement arrays and classes soon to get the game fully finished over the weekend.
+I plan to have the final version ready on Tuesday and I'll add extra touches based on the feedback.